tranquilit/WAPT-Documentation/source/wapt-create-packages/package-msu/index.rst

 * as usual with WAPT packages, test - build - sign - upload - affect to hosts and it is done!!

-* if the KB becomes bundled with the following patch Tuesday, you can select the hosts onto which the package has been applied and forget the KB package on the hosts;
+* if the KB becomes bundled with the following *Patch Tuesday*, you can select the hosts onto which the package has been applied and forget the KB package on the hosts;